Skip to main content

 2. After relocating to Cleveland in 1884, Chesnutt's family lived in a series of rental houses (on Wilcutt Avenue, Ashland Avenue, and Florence Street), and then built a home to Chesnutt's plans at 64 Brenton Street, where they lived from May 1889 until May 1904.
 At that time, he purchased the house at 9719 Lamont Avenue, which continued to be owned by the Chesnutt family after his death in 1932 (see Helen Chesnutt, Charles Waddell Chesnutt: Pioneer of the Color Line [Chapel Hill: University of North Carolina Press, 1952], 37–39, 48 and 184–185). [back]

 3. The Williamson Building, occupied by many prominent Cleveland firms, was a lavish 17-story office building with marble floors and walls on Public Square in downtown Cleveland, Ohio.
 It stood on the site of the homestead of Samuel Williamson (1776–1834), and in these years was owned by the Williamson Corporation, which was founded by his son Samuel Williamson, Jr. (1808–1884), a railroad-company director, banker, and lawyer whose own son, Judge Samuel E. Williamson (1844–1903) provided Chesnutt with his legal training in the 1880s.
-Chesnutt's stenography and law practice had three different offices (1005, 1105, and 1106) in the building between 1901 and 1924. [back]
+Chesnutt's stenography and law practice occupied an office at three different locations (1005, 1105, and 1106) in the building at various times between 1901 and 1924. [back]

 4. In a letter to Chesnutt on February 3, 1921, Levy had requested a copy of Chesnutt's novel The Marrow of Tradition, saying that he was interested in turning the book into a film.
 Chesnutt replied on February 7, sending Levy a copy but asking that it be returned.
 Levy acknowledged receipt of the book on February 15, but said he had not yet had time to read it. [back]